garcia2015/NLP_QuestionDetector/README.md

 I selected a few lines of the output to audit.
 One of the incorrectly classified lines from the test file was line 1381, "What triggers a slow killing response."
 This is an example of a WH-question, and thus an SBARQ clause tag should be present.
 However when I tested it on the CoreNLP parser website it labeled the clause as SBAR rather than SBARQ.
 After trying it on the StanfordParser site, it was tagged correctly as SBARQ.

 ## Areas for improvement ##
 I'd spend time testing other versions of StanfordCoreNLP and StanfordParser to see which one could catch the WHPP clauses that escaped the version I used as well as the cases rejected by the classifier in the training dataset.
 Compare both and see which one has higher rates of FP vs FN.
+I could also do some further statistical analysis to truly evaluate the performance of this classifier anf provide some AUC and acuracy graphs.

 ## Read before running code ##